 *Note: Be responsible, do not shine on people's houses or livestock.
-With spot lights being one million candlelight they can penetrate curtains and shine a mile or more instead of just a few hundred yards.
+With spotlights being one million candlelight they can penetrate curtains and shine a mile or more instead of just a few hundred yards.
 You can shine private and public land as long as there are no signs stating otherwise, just be respectful when shining on people's private property.

 It is also a good idea to double check local ordinances if you are not familiar with the land you want to shine.
 Some localities may have slightly different rules and regulations than what the DNR has listed on their site.

-Why People Shine Deer:
+Why People Shine Deer

 - Most people find shining deer an enjoyment as well as an educational processes.
 Shining, for hunters is a way for prepping for the fall hunting season.

 - Hunters use shining as a way to monitor the deer herds in the area.
 The DNR can over and under count deer populations and having the ability to see for yourself what is actually out on the lands you plan to hunt is a great tool.
-Preseason scouting is an important tool hunters use to place their deer stands for the fall season.
+Preseason scouting is an important tool hunters use to place their deer stands for the fall hunting season.

-- Most hunters shine during the months of May, June, and July as the does are having their babies and the herds are growing and dispersing throughout the region.
+- Most hunters shine during the months of May, June, and July as the does are having babies and the herds are growing and dispersing throughout the region.

-What to Bring:
+What to Bring

-Reporting Illegal Uses of Shining:
+Reporting Illegal Uses of Shining

 Other states like Minnesota and Michigan for example only allow deer shining until 10 p.m.
-Or in other words two hours after sundown.
-Not much can be seen and learned in under two hours.
-I for one don't ever want to see our shining laws change due to poachers and those who choose to abuse the law.
-Reporting the illegal use of spotlights can help protect our shining laws and keep the DNR from creating stricter laws like our neighboring states.
+Or in other words, for only two hours after sundown.
+Not much can be seen in under two hours.
+I for one don't ever want to see our shining laws change due to poachers and those who choose to abuse the laws.
+Reporting the illegal use of spotlights can help protect our shining laws and keep the DNR from creating stricter regulations like in our neighboring states.